Gema manual page

 yesno:yes=yes@end;no=no@end;=@fail

-This says that if you see "yes" or "no", output it to the argument value
+This says that if you see "yes" or "no", output it to the argument value and

-those, then the argument match fails.
 Note that the last rule has an empty

-template; this matches as a last resort if no other template in the domain
+template; this matches as a last resort if no other template in the

-sense only if the action is to exit.
-Note that domain names should have
+makes sense only if the action is to exit.

-at least two letters in order to not conflict with predefined recognizers.
+Note that domain names should have at least two letters in order to not

 Domain names can also be used as functions of one argument, which means